ChloeBurroughs.com

 3. Status check your current study skills

 Take an honest look at your study skills so you can work out which could do with a bit of TLC to improve.
-I have a self-reflection workbook you can download for free as part of my Study Success Resource Library.

 Spend a few minutes noting down your study methods and habits in the following areas: